Principal listing and maintenance requirements and procedures

 • The company's press releases and financial disclosures during at least the past 12 months to assess whether the company has complied with appropriate disclosure standards.

-• The past conduct of officers, directors, promoters and major shareholders with a view, among other things, to ensuring that the business will be conducted with integrity, in the best interests of its security holders and the investing public, and in compliance with the rules and regulations of the TSX and all other regulatory bodies having jurisdiction.
+• The past conduct, including history in the capital markets, of officers, directors, promoters and major shareholders with a view, among other things, to ensuring that the business will be conducted with integrity, in the best interests of its security holders and the investing public, and in compliance with the rules and regulations of the TSX and all other regulatory bodies having jurisdiction.

 Requirements for continued listing